SexyJackXy/Homunkulus/README.md

 ## Versions
 ### Version 1.0
 The version 1.0 of Homunkulus has 5 simple functions, these functions are creating backups, importing old backups, viewing old backups, loading old settings and finally a general settings page.

-### Version 2.0
-Version to is Work in Progress.
-But it will be better than the previous Version.